Click hyperlinked names below to contact that Officer via email:

 Laura is a Certified Diabetes Educator at the Endocrinology Clinic of Minneapolis in Edina, MN.
 She specializes in diabetes technology, such as insulin pumps and sensors, and works with type 1, type 2, and diabetes in pregnancy.
 She is responsible for accreditation and coordination of the diabetes program in her clinic position.
 Her past experience in Bismark, ND and Billings, MT also includes weight management for adults and children, bariatric surgery, celiac disease, development of insulin adjustment protocols, and several research projects.
 Laura was the Website Editor for DCE in 2013 & 2014 and the Electronic Communications Chair 2014 & 2015.
 Laura is busy with two young children at home, and enjoys cooking, traveling, and going to sporting events with her husband.

 Mary Angela Niester, MPH, RD obtained her Bachelor of Science degree in Dietetics from Central Michigan University, completed an AP4 dietetic internship at the Oakland County Health Division, and received a Master in Public Health degree from the University of Michigan.
-She is a Nutrition Consultant, currently working with the National Kidney Foundation of Michigan on a number of projects related to diabetes prevention and diabetes self-management.
-She also serves on the Parish Health Ministry leadership committee at St. Patrick Church in Brighton.
-Mary is actively involved with the Michigan Academy of Nutrition and Dietetics, serving in a number of elected and appointed board positions including past-president and is currently serving as HOD-elect.
-She is a long time member of the Academy of Nutrition and Dietetics and is currently involved with the formation of the Academy’s Religion MIG.
-In her spare time Mary loves to do any activity outdoors and travel with her family.
+She is currently working with the St. Joseph Mercy Health System on a number of projects related to diabetes prevention.
+Mary has been a long time member of the Academy of Nutrition and Dietetics, serving in leadership positions with the Religion Member Interest Group and at the affiliate level, with the Michigan Academy of Nutrition and Dietetics.
+In her spare time, she loves to do any activity outdoors and travel with her family.